-Now, millions of people have laser hair removal with minimal side effects and great results.
+Today, millions of individuals undergo laser hair removal with minimal side effects and exceptional results.